 HTTP or HTTPS Dataporten requires you to register only secured HTTPS endpoints for your APIs.

 Example of registering this API Gatekeeper using the Dataporten Dashboard:

-In the Dataporten Dashboard, you see a trust pane for your API Gatekeeper, where you see a password that API Gatekeeper will use when accessing your API.
+In the Dataporten Dashboard, you see an API Access pane for your API Gatekeeper, where you see a password that API Gatekeeper will use when accessing your API.

 The default authentication type of your API, will be that API gatekeeper uses HTTP Basic Authentication to authenticate.

-In the Scopes-pane, you setup the accept policy of the basic scope and can add subscopes.
+In the API Scopes pane, you set up the accept policy of the basic scope and can add subscopes.

 Third party clients that want to access your API through the API Gatekeeper, register a regular client on Dataporten, and then request access to your API under “3rd party APIs”.
 The third party client will then use OAuth to connect to your API through the API Gatekeeper.
 You choose the hostname yourself.